 Notice to the Debtor

-You must mail to the debtor a copy of the Garnishment Summons and anything else that you served on the debtor’s bank, within 5 days of service on the bank.
+You must mail to the debtor, at the debtor’s last known mailing address, a copy of the Garnishment Summons and copies of all other papers you served on the debtor’s bank, not later than five days after service is made on the bank.
+Service on the debtor is effective upon mailing.
+Minn.
+Stat. § 571.72, subd.
+4 (available at https://www.revisor.mn.gov/statutes/cite/571.72).

 You must also serve the debtor with a Notice to Debtor.
-The required font size for the Notice to Debtor is at least a 14-point font.
-Minnesota Statute 571.74 contains an example from you may copy if you wish.
-This statute is online at https://www.revisor.mn.gov/statutes/?id=571.74.
+The required font for the Notice to Debtor is at least 14-point: the statute directs that the notice to debtor “must be in no smaller than 14-point type.”
+Minn.
+Stat. § 571.74 (available at https://www.revisor.mn.gov/statutes/cite/571.74).
+That statute also contains the example notice-to-debtor language you may copy.